 Like the Russians, they have a huge population to throw into sport, just huge numbers.
 Like the Germans, they have focused on a handful of sports that they are built well for which happens to include Olympic lifting (which they also have a history in).

-Not much is really known about the Chinese Olympic lifting system (a book is apparently being written by the folks at Ma Strength and I can’t wait) but they seem to have formed an aggregate of everything that other teams did before them into a logical whole by taking the best and eliminating the worst from each system.
-If it works, they use it and that seems to be their dominant ideology.
+Not much is really known about the Chinese Olympic lifting system though a book on it is available from Ma Strength.
+From what is known, they seem to have formed an aggregate of everything that other teams did before them into a logical whole by taking the best and eliminating the worst from each system.
+If it works, they use it, and that seems to be their dominant ideology.

 In Bulgarian style, heavy (90% of best lift or higher) snatch and clean and jerk are done almost daily to keep those movements grooved.
 As I wrote about previously, due to the nature of those lifts, maxing out in them is very different than maxing on a squat or bench.